-MSB SUBSTANDARD ROAD AND BRIDGE IMPROVEMENTS - \$15 million
+MSB SUBSTANDARD ROAD IMPROVEMENTS \$15 Million

 The Matanuska-Susitna Borough is the fastest growing borough in the State of Alaska.
 Much of the new development is accessed by roads that were not built to Borough standards, have substandard gravel bases, lack sufficient right-of-way and sight distance, and are underbuilt for the amount of traffic on the roads.
 Improvements to these roads will ensure that the functionality and safety of the roads meet the proper classification and design standards.

 These roads are part of the community transportation plan and the Borough's Long Range Transportation Plan.
-There are also numerous bridges on the Borough's road system that have outlived the design life for the structure and require costly repairs or complete replacement.